French court hands Saudi princess suspended sentence over beaten worker | DW | 12.09.2019

 In the latest blow to the Saudi Salman dynasty, Princess Hassa bint Salman was found guilty in Paris for her complicity in a violent attack against a plumber in her luxury French apartment.

-Saudi Princess Hassa bint Salman was found guilty by a French court on Thursday for her role in ordering the kidnapping and attack against a plumber in her luxury Parisian home.
+Saudi Princess Hassa bint Salman was found guilty by a French court on Thursday for her role in ordering the kidnapping and attack of a plumber in her luxury Parisian home.

 The only daughter of the King of Saudi Arabia, who did not attend the sentencing, was given a 10-month suspended sentence in addition to a €10,000 ($11,000) fine in her absence for complicity in violence with the threat of a weapon and kidnapping.